tiesinto/dfi/content/_index.md

 ---
-title: "LARBS"
+title: "DFI"
 layout: single
 ---

 {{< img src="/pix/larbs.png" class=normal >}}

-LARBS is an efficient shell script that will install a fully-featured tiling window manager-based system on any Arch or [Artix](https://artixlinux.org) Linux-based system, without any of the routine of manual post-install processes and configuration.
+DFI is an efficient shell script that will install a fully-featured tiling window manager-based system on any Arch or [Artix](https://artixlinux.org) Linux-based system, without any of the routine of manual post-install processes and configuration.

 ## Two types of LARBS users